 Do the COVID-19 vaccines give complete protection?

 Currently, the science shows that the vaccines are highly effective (work very well) in preventing people from getting seriously ill from COVID-19.
+The CDC has stated that fully-vaccinated individuals (people 2 weeks out from their 2nd second dose of either mRNA vaccine or 2 weeks out from the J&J vaccine) are at much lower risk of being infected with or passing on the virus to others.
 However, no vaccine is 100% effective.
-To ensure complete protection even after you get a vaccine, continue to use safety measures such as wearing a mask, social distancing, and washing your hands often.4
+For patients on active cancer treatment or for patients who are immunocompromised, it is recommended that you continue to use safety measures such as wearing a mask, social distancing, and washing your hands often, even AFTER getting vaccinated.4

 Are COVID-19 vaccines safe?*

 Yes, all 3 FDA-authorized vaccines are considered safe.
 They were all tested in thousands of people who took part in clinical trials so researchers could make sure the vaccines were safe and worked well.

 Trials for the 3 FDA-authorized vaccines have had fully independent safety monitoring boards.
 The safety monitoring boards are made up of research experts, doctors, and patient advocates who check the safety as the trial is taking place.
 And the FDA and expert panels continue to review safety data after the clinical trials.5

 Did clinical trials test the vaccines in people with cancer?